 How to Create a Perfect Home Office with Outsite’s Head of Design

-When you’re planning your next Outsite trip, you might be craving working from some of your favorite nooks: whether they’re in your favourite coffee shop or coworking space.
+When you’re planning your next Outsite trip, you might be craving to work from some of your favorite nooks: whether they’re in your favorite coffee shop or coworking space.
 In the meantime, here's how to build out your home office in the style of Outsite - including where to buy furniture and how to create a cohesive style throughout the room.

 Daniela Misleh, Outsite's Head of Design, has created 27 coliving spaces around the world to date.
 This has meant creating spaces with a consistent Outsite style, so she has plenty of experience with home office design.
 Here are her best tips for designing a space that feels clean and modern, wherever you are.

 How do you start designing a home office?